imulki/serenade/egs/gtsinger/ssc1/README.md

 ### Pretrained Models
 Download from the Google Drive link [here](https://drive.google.com/file/d/1ZhJgLHzwduELL2rzleOGDxLu4ivJ6ss-/view?usp=sharing).
 Then, unzip and place the directory in the `egs/gtsinger/ssc1` directory.
+Note that using this pretrained model is **NOT** allowed for the SVCC 2025 dataset.
+Another pretrained model using the SVCC 2025 dataset will be provided soon.

 You can also use the script below to automatically download and unzip the pretrained models.
 ```bash